-The following images indicate the location of the processor fan and heat-sink assembly and provide a visual representation of the installation procedure.
+The following image(s) indicate the location of the processor fan and heat-sink assembly (65 W) and provides a visual representation of the installation procedure.

-- 1. Align the numbering on the processor fan and heat-sink assembly with the numbering on the system board. - 2.
-In the sequential order (1->2->3->4), tighten the captive screws that secure the processor fan and heat-sink assembly to the system board. - 3.
-Connect the processor-fan cable from the system board.
+- 1. Place the processor fan and heat-sink assembly on the system board and align the captive screws to the screw holes on the system board. - 2.
+Tighten the four captive screws that secure the heat stink to the system board. - 3.
+Connect the processor-fan cable to the system board. - 4.
+Place the computer in an upright position.